Next time your Seattle landlord hikes the rent, you may be eligible for help

 Beyond legal questions, the program will not offer any new help to tenants whose incomes exceed the limits or whose landlords issue rent increases of, say, 9.5%.

-For now, the city has no real sense of how many people may apply for the program.
+The city has no real sense of how many people may apply for the program.

 “We just don’t know how often we’re going to get eligible tenants coming.
 We’ve done the best we can to be ready for those,” Tallent said.